What is uterine cancer?

 What are the potential complications of uterine cancer?

 Complications of untreated uterine cancer can be serious, even life threatening in some cases.
-You can help minimize your risk of serious complications by following the treatment plan you and your health care professional design specifically for you.
+You can help reduce your risk of serious complications by following your treatment plan.
 Complications of uterine cancer include: